sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 `$ git log --pretty=format:"%h $ad- %s [%an]" `

+#### The Seven Rules of a Great Git Commit Message
+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the Imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain `what and why vs. how

 #### Difference between HEAD~ and HEAD^
 - `HEAD^` means the `first parent` of the tip of the current branch, `HEAD^2` means `second parent of current branch`, `HEAD~1 / HEAD~2` means always `first parent`. [see this](http://stackoverflow.com/questions/2221658/whats-the-difference-between-head-and-head-in-git)
 - ~2 means up two levels in the hierarchy, via the first parent if a commit has more than one parent.